 Other Federal legislation used to manage chemical contaminants include:

-- Fisheries Act – (subsection 36(3)) and regulations under this act including the Metal Mining Effluent Regulations (MMER), which apply only to operating mines; the Pulp and Paper Effluent Regulation (PPER); the Chlor-Alkali Mercury Liquid Regulations; the Petroleum Refinery Liquid Effluent Regulations; and others.
+- Fisheries Act Section 34(4) which addresses Fish and Fish Habitat Protection and Pollution Prevention and regulations under the Act including Fish Toxicant Regulations; Aquaculture Activities Regulations; Metal and Diamond Mining Effluent Regulations (which replace the Metal Mining Effluent Regulations (MMER); the Pulp and Paper Effluent Regulation (PPER); the Chlor-Alkali Mercury Liquid Regulations; the Petroleum Refinery Liquid Effluent Regulations; and others.